 Welcome to Rusty Brown Jewelry!
-We specialize in equestrian themed jewelry that is forged by a farrier and handcrafted for the true equestrian.
+We specialize in equestrian themed jewelry designed by farriers and handcrafted for the true equestrian.
 All of the pieces are handmade in the USA by Veterans.

 The Legend of Rusty Brown

 Rusty Brown was born and raised on the ranches throughout Arizona.
 He made his mark as a farrier, US Marine, bull rider, cowboy and rodeo clown before pouring a lifetime of adventure into every bracelet, necklace, buckle and brooch that he forges from precious metals.
 Rusty’s dad was a third-generation farrier otherwise known as a horseshoer.
 Rusty learned the family craft on his granddaddy’s cattle ranch alongside his brothers.
 Over the years he honed his craft and in 2015 he was inducted into the International Farrier Hall of Fame.

 As a young man, he rode bulls in rodeos all around the Western states while serving in the U.S. Marine Corps.
 The nation was at peace, so Rusty saw more action in the rodeo arena on weekends than he did while in uniform.
 By 1956, Rusty was the Arizona State Bull Riding Champion, he won more than 100 other trophies, the majority as a bull rider.
 He returned to the rodeo in the late 1960’s to work as a rodeo clown.